Cuomo sexual harassment report: Flood of Democrats, Republicans call for NY governor to leave office

 Cuomo violated law with sexual harassment, investigation concluded; Albany DA running 'ongoing criminal investigation'

-The three highest-ranking members of Congress from New York are leading a flood of politicians from the left, right and center who are calling on New York Gov. Andrew Cuomo to resign after a report by the New York attorney general concluded Cuomo broke the law with his repeated sexual harassment.
+A flood of politicians from the left, right and center – including every member of the U.S. Senate and House representing New York – are now calling on Gov. Andrew Cuomo to resign after a report by the New York attorney general on Tuesday concluded Cuomo broke the law with his repeated sexual harassment.

 "As we have said before, the reported actions of the Governor were profoundly disturbing, inappropriate and completely unacceptable," Sens.
 Chuck Schumer, D-N.Y., and Kirsten Gillibrand, D-N.Y., said in a statement.
 "Today’s report from the New York State Attorney General substantiated and corroborated the allegations of the brave women who came forward to share their stories -- and we commend the women for doing so."